Keith Getty: Early life

 Getty was born in Lisburn, Northern Ireland, to Helen Getty (née Irwin) and John Getty.
 He is the eldest of four children.

 Getty began making music at age 11, learning to play the classical guitar; at 12 years old he began playing the flute.
 During school, Getty was influenced by classical music, Irish music, and church music of all kinds.
 As a young adult, he studied music at St Chad's College, Durham University, graduating with his Bachelor of Arts in 1995.
 As a student, Getty completed special conducting opportunities at the Canford Summer School of Music and the Tanglewood Music Center in Massachusetts.
 Getty participated in a summer master class under Irish flautist Sir James Galway.

 Personal life

 Kristyn met Keith Getty in 2002 after being introduced by Kristyn's uncle, John Lennox.
 Kristyn was attending a nearby university and asked Getty for some musical advice.
-After dating for two years, the couple married on 16 June 2004.
-The couple have four children.

-Getty and his wife live between Portstewart, Northern Ireland and Nashville, Tennessee with their four daughters.
+After dating for two years, the couple married on 16 June 2004 and have four daughters.
+Getty and his wife live between Portstewart, Northern Ireland and Nashville, Tennessee with their children.